 Cherry blossom is appreciated worldwide for its stunning beauty and fragility.
 The gift of cherry blossom is always likely to be well received but is particularly suited for a few occasions.

-In hanakotoba, cherry blossoms are used to identify someone as a ‘beautiful soul’ or a ‘beautiful woman’.
+In hanakotoba, cherry blossoms identify someone as a ‘beautiful soul’ or a ‘beautiful woman’.
 Pink cherry blossoms can be symbols of both platonic and romantic affection.
-This means that a pink cherry blossom is an ideal gift for someone you care about, particularly a female partner.
+This means a pink cherry blossom is an ideal gift for someone you care about, particularly a female partner.

 White cherry blossoms can be associated with purity and innocence, making them a great choice as wedding flowers.
 What’s more, cherry blossoms also make beautiful spring gifts when they’re at their best.